celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli lockedgold:lock --from $CELO_VALIDATOR_ADDRESS --value 10000000000000000000000
 ```

+This amount (10,000 Celo Gold) represents the minimum amount needed to be locked in order to register a Validator and Validator group.
 Since your balance is in fact higher than this, you may wish to lock more with these accounts.
+Note that you will want to be sure to leave enough Gold unlocked to be able to continue to pay transaction fees for future transactions (such as those issued by running some CLI commands).

 Check that your Celo Gold was successfully locked with the following commands: